2020’s Big Winners: Billionaires, Silicon Valley Tech Lords, and Communist China

 To top off this victorious year for Beijing, the communist regime now has an ally in the Oval Office with Joe Biden emerging as the victor in this year’s presidential race.
 Not only does the president-elect have family members with close business ties with the communist regime, Biden has also repeatedly declared that he doesn’t see China as “competition” to the U.S. Furthermore, Biden has plans to impose a penalty tax on U.S. corporations that move business overseas.
 In theory, the proposal is to hurt companies for offshoring their manufacturing.
 But in practice, this policy aligns perfectly with the interests of communist China because companies can bypass Biden’s tax penalty by simply outsourcing their offshore manufacturing to foreign partners in China; so instead of making the parts themselves, these companies can simply buy from a third-party foreign manufacturer, which companies like Apple already do.
 Thus, the billionaire class, which favored Biden in the 2020 election, will have little to fear from Biden’s offshore tax threat, and China will be delighted by it.

-2020 may well be remembered as the first year of the new Cold War with China; and like the last Cold War, there is even now a space race, as China ends the year having planted its flag on the moon where the American flag was planted over 50 years ago.
+2020 may well be remembered as the first year of the new Cold War with China; and like the last Cold War, there is now a space race, as China ends the year having planted its flag on the moon where the American flag was planted over 50 years ago.
 However, it remains to be seen whether the United States will emerge victorious against this new communist menace, which has already taken millions of American jobs and hundreds of thousands of American lives, all while tormenting its own citizens, who have been imprisoned, surveilled, disappeared, and used as slave labor by an authoritarian regime enriched by 20 years of record trade imbalances acquired through flagrant trade violations.

 The greatest generation defeated its “evil empire.”
-Will the Covid-generation that came of age during the great pandemic defeat this new one in the decades to come?
+Will the Covid-generation, which came of age during the great pandemic, defeat the new evil empire in the decades to come?

 THE WORLD’S BILLIONAIRES